trane-project/trane-music/courses/major_scale/lesson_F/exercise_5/front.md

-What note is degree number 5 of the F major scale?
+What note is degree number 5 of the F Major scale?